 One of Edinburgh’s hidden gems - Lauriston Castle, situated on the outskirts of Edinburgh near Cramond, provides exquisite gardens and beautiful views over the Firth of Forth.

 Lauriston Castle is the perfect summer activities location for the whole family.
-Pop along and experience their family sessions which includes Magic Painted Light Catcher, Harry Potter’s School of Magic and Wizardry, Pirate Treasure Hunt, Fun with Fabrics and Upstairs/Downstairs.
+Pop along and experience their family sessions which includes magic workshops and a Croquet Tea Party!
 The prices and times do vary and you can find out more on Lauriston Castle’s website.

 2 Cramond Rd S, Edinburgh EH4 6AD, website